anpaz/uw-490q-au20/Homework1/README.md

 ## Exercise 2: Oracles.

 Oracles are widely used in quantun algorithms.
-An oracle is a function `f(x)` that returns 1 if a condition is met, 0 otherwise.
+An oracle is typically a function `f(x)` that returns 1 if a condition is met, 0 otherwise.
 A quantum oracle in Q# can be implemented as an `operation` that takes (at least) two arguments:
   * `x`: a register of n qubits in an arbitrary state
   * `y`: a qubit that holds the oracle answer